What Is Wearable Technology?

 Current use of wearable technology in the military ranges from training exercises to educational purposes and sustainability purposes.

-Most wearable technology for the army revolves around tracking the soldier’s vitals, such as heart rate, blood pressure, emotional status, in real-time.
+Most wearable technology for the army revolves around tracking the soldier’s vitals, such as heart rate, blood pressure, and emotional status, in real-time.

 According to chemist Matt Coppock, a soldier’s lethality can be enhanced by collecting different biorecognition receptors to eliminate emerging personal and environmental threats.